ShakeefAhmedRakin/NewYearNewMe-HTML-CSS/README.md

 ## Usage

-Open the `index.html` file in a web browser to explore the website and witness the creative representation of personal transformation.
+Open the `index.html` file in a web browser to explore the website.

 ## Technologies Used